 So here is my commitment to you.
 Use these two products for 90 days as directed.
-If you do not have the same incredible results that Sharon, myself, my mother in law, and the clinical trial participants have experienced keep the product and I will give you a full credit in my office for the full purchase price of your order up to a three months supply.
-Plus, you don’t even need to return the unused portion.
+If you do not have the same incredible results that Sharon, myself, my mother in law, and the clinical trial participants have experienced , CALL US within 90 days of purchase date and discuss with us our return policy.
 Since you are already getting my newsletter, I trust you.
 You see, I have already run the clinical trials.
 I know the results that you’re going to get.
 I can’t make a better offer than a no-risk-trial.
 I know that many of you want the clinical research behind these incredible products.
 Well here it is.
 I hope you enjoy reading the technical stuff.
 I find it very fascinating especially the part that compares it with other pain management products.

 Health Masters’ Natural Health Product Line for the Management of Articular and Muscular Pain